Client side integration with wallet

 In the Android App

-The following code can be used to launch the Scheme/H5-Scheme in an Android app:
+The following code can be used to launch the Scheme/WAP-Scheme in an Android app:

-#Recommended actions for merchant or acquirer to take
+#Recommended actions for merchants or acquirers to take

-The merchant needs to provide the URL scheme, an H5 redirection page, or a website redirection URL for different redirections between various terminals.
+The merchant needs to provide the URL scheme, a WAP redirection page, or a website redirection URL for different redirections between various terminals.
 The following table provides details about the recommended actions for merchants to take when processing redirections in different cases.

 If you are an acquirer that serves to help merchants integrate with Alipay, you need to ensure:

 - The local app can be opened with the address of the scheme protocol in the WAP page.

 If the user did not install the digital wallet app, a WAP page is triggered.
 The WAP page is a login page or the digital wallet app download page.